Shawn Stockman: Later works

+The Sing-Off

+In 2009, it was announced that Stockman would be a judge on the NBC show The Sing-Off.
+He remained a judge on the show until its cancellation in 2014.

 Personal life

 Stockman is married to Sharonda Jones.
 He is the cousin of Atlanta-based neo soul singer Anthony David.

 Stockman is an honorary member of Phi Beta Sigma (2021).